Pen (enclosure): Exercise pen

 For pets, specialized folding fencing referred to as an exercise pen, x-pen, or ex-pen, is used to surround an area, usually outdoors but not always, in which the animals can freely move around.
 They are commonly used for dogs, such as to give puppies or adult dogs more space than dog crates, but can also be used for rabbits and other animals.
 Exercise pens are usually made of sturdy wire, but can also be plastic or wood.

 Horses, during training, are often exercised in a round pen, sometimes referred to as an exercise pen.

 Pen mating

 Pen mating means that, ideally, a cohort of females is brought into the male's pen and he services them all while they are in the pen.
 This is the least labor-intensive mating system because the females are just left to mate at will.
-This mating is also the least efficient in terms of male power and efficiency as they do not need to do much in terms of exercising their power.
+This mating is also the most efficient in terms of male power and efficiency as they do not need to do much in terms of exercising their power.